cstkennedy/Phase-3-Brainstorming-Web-Analysis/Pseudocode.md

                 .usingSiteRootContext(this.baseSiteDirectory)
                 .determineLocality() // uriAsString was already supplied
                 .determineFileSizeIfLocal()
-                .normalizePathAndURL() // baseSiteDirectoryt was alrady supplied
+                .normalizePathAndURL() // baseSiteDirectory was already supplied
                 .build();

             this.images.add(image);